 top of page

-F.A.C.E. is a wildfire protection device that is...
+FACE is a wildfire protection device that is...

 • Fully automated

-• Fully portable
+• Easily portable

 • Environmentally friendly

-F.A.C.E. combines the self-activated technology from traditional fire sprinkler systems and condenses it into the form factor of a handheld fire extinguisher.
+FACE combines the self-activated technology from traditional fire sprinkler systems and condenses it into the form factor of a handheld fire extinguisher.

 Ember Hotspot Protection